lavanyaag23/Leetcode-Solutions/Stack/README.md

 ---

-⭐ **Stacks simplify complex problems by processing elements in the perfect order—Last In, First Out.**
+⭐ **Stacks simplify complex problems by processing elements in the perfect order — Last In, First Out.**